jump-dev/MathOptInterface.jl/docs/src/submodules/FileFormats/LP.md

 are fairly common in names because of naming conventions like `x[1,2]`.
 Supporting `[` in an identifier when it is not the starting character is fairly trivial since it can't be ambiguous with any other syntax.
-However, deciding whether `]` is part of an idenfitier or represents a closing bracket from a quadratic term is quite tricky.
+However, deciding whether `]` is part of an identifier or represents a closing bracket from a quadratic term is quite tricky.

 Consider the case: `[ x * x] + y]`.
 Is that the valid `"x"^2 + "y]"` or the